5gaLbt/AlphaSuite/README.md

 **Detailed Metrics Table:**
 ![Detailed Metrics](images/SPY_donchian_breakout_metrics.jpg)

+## 💡 What Makes AlphaSuite Different?

+In a world of numerous trading platforms, AlphaSuite was built to fill a specific gap: bridging the divide between simplistic backtesters and complex, institutional-grade systems.
+Its core philosophy is that modern trading strategies should be adaptive and data-driven from the ground up.

+Unlike many platforms where machine learning is an optional add-on, AlphaSuite is **ML-native**.
+Its entire workflow is designed to be driven by ML models, reflecting the shift in quantitative finance away from static rules and toward dynamic strategies that learn from the market.

+Key differentiators include:
+*   **End-to-End ML-Centric Workflow**: Strategies are built around ML features, not just enhanced by them.
+The model's output *is* the signal.
+*   **Built-in Professional Risk Management**: The framework's core trading logic enforces disciplined, non-negotiable risk management.
+Position sizing is systematically calculated based on volatility (e.g., ATR) and a predefined risk-per-trade, a feature often missing from traditional backtesters.
+This enforces capital preservation by design.
+*   **Enables Strategy-Driven Context Awareness**: While not a built-in feature, the framework provides the tools and hooks for strategies to become *regime-aware*.
+Developers can easily incorporate market context (like volatility regimes or trend strength) into their features, allowing models to learn *when* and *why* a setup is effective.
+*   **Focus on Robust Validation**: With tools like walk-forward analysis and portfolio-level backtesting, AlphaSuite emphasizes proving a strategy's edge on unseen data, avoiding the common pitfalls of overfitting.

+In short, AlphaSuite isn’t just about asking “would this have made money?”—it’s about building strategies that understand *when* to trade, *how much* to risk, and *why* they have an edge.

 ## 📖 Articles & Case Studies

 Check out these articles to see how AlphaSuite can be used to develop and test sophisticated trading strategies from scratch: